josephsteele/home-assistant-config/README.md

 # home-assistant
-Home Automation setup:
--Hive thermostat
--Konnected alarm panel
--Weather
--At home card
--Information card

-Automations:
+**Home Assistant**

+**Components**
+* Konnected - 5 IR sensors, door sensor, siren
+* Alarm Panel - Day and nighttime alarm settings
+* Hive thermostat - heating control
+* Darksky Weather
+* Tesla - battery charge, plugged in state, climate, locked/unlocked, etc.
+* Waze travel time - gives the time for commute to work based on current traffic
+* Person and device tracker - who is at home
+* Coinmarketcap - current bitcion price
+* Timezone - time in other country of interest

+**Automations**
--Arming and disarming of house alarm at night -Disarming house alarm when arriving home#
+* Automatic Arming and disarming of house alarm at night
+* Automatic Disarming of house alarm when arriving home
--Siren and notification if alarm tripped
+* Siren and notification if alarm tripped
--Heating on and off using presence detection -Notification if bad traffic on commute via waze
+* Heating on and off using presence detection
+* Notification if bad traffic on commute via waze
--
+* Notification if Tesla in not plugged in by 21:30 and the battery charge is below 60%